andrewgormley/bakedco/site/content/work/asics-gt-xpress.md

   Known for its high-mileage durability and exceptional value, the GT series is worn by runners all over the world.
 image: /img/work/asics-gt-xpress/baked-asics-thumb-01.png
 video: https://player.vimeo.com/video/377036536?title=0&byline=0&portrait=0
+sections:
+  - subtitle:
+    copy: Global sportswear brand ASICS wanted to communicate the superior guidance, comfort and freedom runners could experience in the GT-Xpress through one of their key retail partners.
+Our 3D & motion graphics team rose to the challenge.
+  - subtitle:
+    copy: Our 3D team produced a model of the product from a scan.
+Then, keeping the product front-and-centre at all times, they focussed on the core elements - the outsole, cushioning system and midsole - to communicate the structural integrity, comfortable ride and breathability offered by the ASICS GT-Xpress.
 carousel:
   - image: img/work/asics-gt-xpress/baked-asics-l-01.jpg
     alt: alt text